-- verifying that the number of volumes in the DWI dataset matches the number of entries in the DW gradient table; - where relevant, verifying that the DW gradient tables contains the data in a shell structure, by clustering similar b-values together (see mrinfo's -shell and -shellcount options); - normalising the gradient vectors to unit amplitude; - scaling the b-values by the square of the gradient vector amplitude see b-value scaling for details.
+- verifying that the number of volumes in the DWI dataset matches the number of entries in the DW gradient table; - where relevant, verifying that the DW gradient tables contains the data in a shell structure, by clustering similar b-values together (see mrinfo's -shell bvalues and -shell sizes options); - normalising the gradient vectors to unit amplitude; - scaling the b-values by the square of the gradient vector amplitude see b-value scaling for details.

 Note: mrinfo will also perform most of these checks.
 While there is no technical reason for it to interpret the DW gradient information, in practice it is generally helpful to view the information as it would be interpreted by other MRtrix3 applications.
-If this is not desired, you can add the -raw_dwgrad option to mrinfo to disable these modifications when querying the DW gradient table.
+If this is not desired, you can add the -raw\dwgrad option to mrinfo to disable these modifications when querying the DW gradient table.

-b-value scaling
+30.4 b-value scaling